win120a/StuScoreMgmtSys/README.md

 # Introduction
 A really simple Java EE project (Model 1 webApp) that provides a way to manage the students' score.
+(In fact, I use this project to exercise some basic Java EE skills, especially JSP (Java Web) & JDBC.)

 # License
 GPLv3